aneasystone/github-trending/README.md

 ## Unknown

+* 【2023-04-30】[nhivp / Awesome-Embedded](https://github.com/nhivp/Awesome-Embedded) - A curated list of awesome embedded programming.
+* 【2023-04-30】[cipher387 / Dorks-collections-list](https://github.com/cipher387/Dorks-collections-list) - List of Github repositories and articles with list of dorks for different search engines
+* 【2023-04-30】[netlas-io / netlas-dorks](https://github.com/netlas-io/netlas-dorks) - A list of dorks for the Netlas.io search engine, with which you can find millions of objects in the boundless IoE.
+Contains queries to search for IoT elements, protocols, communication tools, remote access, and more.
+Over time, the list will grow.
 * 【2023-04-29】[stassius / StableHoudini](https://github.com/stassius/StableHoudini) - Stable Diffusion Houdini Toolset
 * 【2023-04-29】[dreamsofcode-io / tmux](https://github.com/dreamsofcode-io/tmux) -
 * 【2023-04-29】[mbzuai-nlp / LaMini-LM](https://github.com/mbzuai-nlp/LaMini-LM) - LaMini-LM: A Diverse Herd of Distilled Models from Large-Scale Instructions